danielhuthhpe/cicd/README.md

-# cicd demo on dockerEE
+# CI/CD demo on dockerEE